 Ross Mathée, Treasurer

-The Center’s 501(c)3 foundation experienced a rebirth over the past two years with ten new members joining the foundation board during that time.
+The Center’s 501(c)3 foundation experienced a recent rebirth with new members joining the foundation board.
 The reinvigoration of the Foundation has involved a renewed commitment to raise and provide funding for programming that reflects the community the Center serves.
 The Foundation Board is comprised of civic and business leaders who reach out into the Chicagoland community seeking funding for capital improvements and programmatic excellence at the North Shore Center.

 Working in strong partnership with the Center, the Foundation raises funds to ensure that the facility continues to provide the comfort and amenities that are expected at a top-level venue.